 Some people may do a more intensive tune up of the engine.
 However, the above items are fairly standard in the process.

 Beyond engine maintenance, you may want to inspect and maintain other parts of the vehicle.
+Check out auto parts api.
 For example, you should check your tire pressure and inspect the sidewalls for any damage or fissures.
 Also, take a look at the brake pads for thickness.
 Most modern brake pads have metal indicators that screech when they are getting too thin.
 However, if you measure them, you need at least 3mm of pad material.

 Inspect all your lights to make sure they are in good working order.
 Your lights are some of the most important safety components of your vehicle.

 Take a look at the suspension and inspect for fluids or rust.
 Also, look for damage such as cracking or bending.
 Inside the vehicle, consider changing the cabin air filter.
 Again, with the low cabin air filter cost for most cars, it is better to just get it over with.

 Get To It

 With the tune up items and these other inspection and maintenance tasks, you should be in great shape.
 All of this is easy to learn how to do.
 So, get started tuning up your muscle car today.